 What is your organization doing to prepare for severe weather?

 Prepare and protect your organization from nature’s destructive forces by viewing our 10 Essentials of Severe Weather Preparedness.
-Then take action and step up your severe weather and natural disaster preparedness efforts by utilizing our Severe Weather Preparedness Assessment to see what your organization has covered and discover areas that may need attention.
+Then take action and step up your severe weather and natural disaster preparedness efforts by using our Severe Weather Preparedness Assessment to see what your organization has covered and discover areas that may need attention.

-IMPORTANT: Keeping your organization’s contact information up to date with your insurance provider helps them to serve you better, especially if they attempt to contact you before, during or after a weather event.
+IMPORTANT: Keeping your organization’s contact information up to date with your insurance provider helps them serve you better, especially if they attempt to contact you before, during or after a weather event.